Tim Hortons: Marketing

+As part of the brand's 60th anniversary celebrations in 2024, a musical titled The Last Timbit was produced at the Elgin and Winter Garden Theatres in Toronto.

 Canadian cultural fixture

-Tim Hortons is popularly known as "Timmies".
-The ubiquity of Tim Hortons, through the wide expansion of its outlets, makes it a prominent feature of Canadian life; Canadians eat more doughnuts per capita and have more doughnut outlets per capita than any other nation.
-Tim Hortons' prevalence in the coffee and doughnut market has led to its branding as a Canadian cultural icon.
+Tim Hortons is popularly known as "Timmies" or "Timmy's".
+The ubiquity of Tim Hortons, through the wide expansion of its outlets, makes it a prominent feature of Canadian life; Canadians eat more donuts per capita and have more donut outlets per capita than any other nation.
+Tim Hortons' prevalence in the coffee and donut market has led to its branding as a Canadian cultural icon.
 The media routinely refer to its iconic status, despite this being a relatively recent development; there were only a few outlets before the chain's expansion in the late 1990s and 2000s.
 A series of Tim's television commercials promotes this idea by showing vignettes of Canadians abroad and their homesickness for Tim Hortons.
 Canadian author Pierre Berton once wrote: "In so many ways the story of Tim Hortons is the essential Canadian story.
 It is a story of success and tragedy, of big dreams and small towns, of old-fashioned values and tough-fisted business, of hard work and of hockey."
+Commentator Rex Murphy posited that the reason Tim Hortons "transmuted into a hallowed piece of Canadiana" was perhaps consumers' "reverse-preference" against the sudden penetration of Starbucks in the 1990s.

-Some commentators have bemoaned the rise of Tim Hortons as a national symbol.
+Other commentators have bemoaned the rise of Tim Hortons as a national symbol.
 Rudyard Griffiths, director of The Dominion Institute, wrote in the Toronto Star in July 2006 that the ascension of the chain to the status of a cultural icon was a "worrying sign" for Canadian nationalism, adding, "Surely Canada can come up with a better moniker than the Timbit Nation."

 The recognition of Tim Hortons as a Canadian icon has permeated into American culture as the result of product placement efforts in conjunction with a marketing agency.
-In the American situation comedy How I Met Your Mother, while standing in a Tim Hortons "just around the corner from the Hockey Hall of Fame", Robin, played by Canadian actress Cobie Smulders, called the location the "most Canadian place in the universe".
-The chain has since embraced that comment as an unofficial slogan and has used it in promotional advertisements to emphasize their fixture in modern Canadian culture.
-The chain has also been featured in the TV series Homeland as a result of the aforementioned product placement campaign.
-Another TV show that has Tim Hortons products making an appearance is The Last Ship, having a product placement deal.
+In the American sitcom How I Met Your Mother, while standing in a Tim Hortons "just around the corner from the Hockey Hall of Fame", Robin, played by Canadian actress Cobie Smulders, called the location the "most Canadian place in the universe".
+The chain has embraced this comment as an unofficial slogan and has used it in promotional advertisements to emphasize its fixture in modern Canadian culture.
+The chain has been featured in the TV series Homeland.
+Another TV show that has Tim Hortons products making an appearance is The Last Ship.

-Stan Mikita's Donuts from the movie "Wayne's World" is supposed to be a parody of Tim Hortons.
+Stan Mikita's Donuts from the film Wayne's World is supposed to be a parody of Tim Hortons.